![]() |

-If you are going to set up in business as a limited company contractor, your company will have to pay Corporation Tax on any profits it makes.
+If you want to start a new business as a limited company contractor, your company will pay Corporation Tax (CT) on its annual profits.

-Your company will need to assess its Corporation Tax liability on an annual basis, and pay any tax owed to HMRC.
+Your company will assess its annual Corporation Tax liability and pay any tax owed to HMRC.

-You could be penalised if you submit your Corporation Tax return late, or if it contains errors.
+You will be penalised if you submit your CT return late, or if it contains errors.

 Unsurprisingly, the vast majority of contractors entrust their company tax affairs to specialist contractor accountants.

-Use this guide to know the basics of what you need to do and why.
+Use this guide to know the basics of what you need to do, when and how.

 Register your new business